ShadeLab/PAPER_Dunivin_meta_arsenic/Yeh_Notes.md

 * [Permafrost_USA](https://github.com/ShadeLab/meta_arsenic/blob/master/Yeh_Notes.md#14-permafrost_usa)
 * [Workflow](https://github.com/ShadeLab/meta_arsenic/blob/master/Yeh_Notes.md#commands)

-These are the files I am downloading from MG-RAST and performing FastQC on:
+These are the files I am downloading from MG-RAST and performing FastQC and FastX on:
 #### 1. Iowa_corn
 ProjectID: mgp6369
 * Sample1: mgm4539522.3;  fastq file, has the 2nd bp in the project (the file with the most bp is not in fastq format), <30% failed QC